slint-ui/slint/docs/language/src/builtins/widgets.md

 ## `CheckBox`

-A `CheckBox` should be used to selected or unselect values e.g. if the user have to choose between multiple options in a list.
-A `Switch` instead should be used to give the user the possibility to turn thing `on` or `off`.
+Use a `CheckBox` to let the user select or deselect values, for example in a list with multiple options.
+Consider using a `Switch` element instead if the action resembles more something that's turned on or off.
 ### Properties

 -   **`checked`**: (_inout_ _bool_): Whether the checkbox is checked or not (default: false).